 Wednesday and Thursday from 18.30 to 21.30 and Fridays from 16.30 to 21.30

-The Postgraduate Course in Technopolitics and Rights in the Digital Era (common goods, democracy and communication in the information era) trains active players in the new models of strategic action taking place in the context of the information era.
-Versatile professionals who elaborate new forms of organization and action and lead sectors that transform and are in transformation.
+The Postgraduate Course in Technopolitics and Rights in the Digital Era (common goods, democracy and communication in the information era) trains active players in the new models of the strategic action taking place in the context of the information era.
+Versatile professionals who carry out new forms of organization and action and lead sectors that transform and are in transformation.

-Over the course you will learn about new digital rights; you will understand the dynamics of network operations and the multiple options they offer; you will learn how to design, manage and lead policy transformation to adapt them to a current context; you will discover new forms of communication and participation; you will learn new methodologies for the strategic design of action plans; and you will understand the possibilities of the digital context and the information needed to refine capacities and abilities across all professional sectors.
+Over the course, you will learn about new digital rights; you will understand the dynamics of networked action and the multiple options it offers; you will learn how to design, manage and lead policy transformation to adapt them to a current context; you will discover new forms of communication and participation; you will learn new methodologies for creating strategic action plan designs; and you will fully grasp the possibilities offered by the digital context and data to perfect your competencies and skills across all professional sectors.

 Why this program?

-- It has a methodological focus, given that the program is formed mostly around action as opposed to academic reflection or technological innovation.
+- Because of the program’s methodology, which is action-oriented more than towards academic reflection or technological innovation.
 In this regard, specific technological knowledge is not required.

 - Its objective is to help academic institutions, professionals and organizations to reposition themselves and adapt to the current scenario.

-- Because its faculty is formed of top-level national and international professors, with the ability to strengthen influencing networks in this field.
+- Because our faculty is made up of top-level national and international professors, strengthening access to influential networks in the field.